-- they are happy, healthy and alert receptive and positive - they are interested and involved learning is relevant and stimulating - the purpose of a task is understood they understand why they are doing it - they feel secure in terms of environment, relationships and learning - they feel valued teachers and other adults care about their development as learners - they have opportunities to explore and take risks - they are actively involved, making choices and taking responsibility in their learning - they have an element of control and can work with independence - they receive positive feedback and praise for achievements - the learning environment is well-organised and resources are easily accessed - · tasks are differentiated, matched to the child - learning is built on existing knowledge and experience clearly defined small steps - they have opportunities to talk about their work, reflecting, discussing and sharing ideas - the teacher is knowledgeable, enthusiastic and motivated progression.
-At St Giles Primary School, we focus our teaching on the principles of Rosenshine:
+- They are happy, healthy, and alert receptive and positive. - They are interested and involved learning is relevant and stimulating. - The purpose of a task is understood they understand why they are doing it. - They feel secure in terms of environment, relationships, and learning. - They feel valued teachers and other adults care about their development as learners. - They have opportunities to explore and take risks. - They are actively involved, making choices, and taking responsibility in their learning. - They have an element of control and can work with independence. - They receive positive feedback and praise for achievements. - The learning environment is well-organised, and resources are easily accessed. - Tasks are adapted, matched to the child. - Learning is built on existing knowledge and experience clearly defined small steps. - They have opportunities to talk about their work, reflecting, discussing, and sharing ideas. - The teacher is knowledgeable, enthusiastic, and motivated.

-Effective learning is ensured through the process of monitoring successful teaching and pupil's learning outcome i.e. Baseline Assessment, reading ages and SAT results.
+Effective learning is ensured through the process of monitoring successful teaching. and pupil's learning outcome i.e. Baseline Assessment, reading ages and SAT results.

-Successful teaching takes account of children's prior learning and must ensure continuity and
+Successful teaching takes account of children's prior learning and must ensure continuity and progression.
+At St Giles Primary School, we focus our teaching on the principles of Rosen shine: